hellooks/CDNet/README.md

 # CDnet

-This is the repository of paper Measuring Perceptual Color Differences ofSmartphone Photography
+This is the repository of paper Measuring Perceptual Color Differences of Smartphone Photography

 Highlights: